 Almond Crusted Chicken

-This Almond Crusted Chicken is crunchy and juicy, ready in 30 minutes with only a few ingredients.
-If you haven't tried nuts for coating your chicken, It's a must-have!
+This Almond Crusted Chicken is crisp and juicy, ready in 30 minutes, needs only a few ingredients and has a restaurant quality flavor!

 This post may contain affiliate links.
 Please read our disclosure policy.

 • Almonds: Dry unsalted roasted almonds work best for this crusted chicken recipe.
-Use a food processor to ground them into a fine breadcrumb size texture.
+Use a food processor to grind them into a fine breadcrumb size texture or swap for almond meal or almond flour.

 • Parmesan cheese: Pre-grated works just fine here.
 But if you have time, you can freshly grate the cheese so it it melts and toasts into the crust.